tydaeus/notes/windows/powershell/powershell_scripting.md

 #### `Begin`, `Process`, and `End`
 To process pipeline input, `Begin`, `Process`, and `End` blocks should be populated to define behavior.

+**WARNING**: if  `Process` block is specified, any code specified outside `Begin`, `Process`, or `End` will result in error "Cannot evaluate parameter 'Name' because its argument is specified as a script block and there is no input.
+A script block cannot be evaluated without input."

 ```PowerShell
 Begin {
     # this block runs once at the start, use for variable init, etc.